modin-project/modin/docs/CONTRIBUTING.rst

 Building documentation
 ----------------------

-To build the documentation, please follow the steps below:
+To build the documentation, please follow the steps below from the project root:

 .. code-block:: bash